idsinge/hiaudio_backend/README.md

 MAIL_PORT = 0
 MAIL_USERNAME = ""

-# To initialize SQLite run:
+# To initialize the DB:
 python initdb.py

 # run the server